Data-Science-in-Mechanical-Engineering/edge/README.md

 ## Installation

-Clone the repository, and checkout the branch `l4dc-2021`.
+Clone the repository.
 Create and activate a [virtual environment](https://docs.python.org/3/tutorial/venv.html) with a Python 3.7.9 interpreter.
 Then run in the project folder:
 ```
 pip3 install -r requirements.txt
 ```